rimonim/NLP_for_Cognitive_Science/MineCraft/predicting_questions_README.md

 ![Data with Multilevel Model Estimates](figures/minecraft7.png)

 The blue line is the model's estimate of the average effect of characters since last repair on repair probability within groups, with its 95% confidence interval.
 The grey lines are estimates for each conversation.
+This time I'm convinced - the effect of content elapsed since the last repair is small if it exists at all.
+The graph I linked to above from Dingemanse et al. (2015) shows the probability that repair will have occured, which of course rapidly approaches 1 as time goes on.
+The probability that _any given turn_ will be a repair initiation doesn't seem to change much, at least in the Minecraft corpus.